 - Negotiate our cable and cell phone bills (can I speak to customer retention please?)

 - Take advantage of higher deductible insurance plans (you’ll need an emergency fund; here’s how to build one)

 6. Increase Your Income

 Even with all of our cord cutting and grocery trimming, it was getting a little tight for us to live on one income and still pay this mortgage off in less than 5 years.
 And after all, you can only cut back so much.
 With income on the other hand … the sky’s the limit!

-We did the the following things to increase our income over the past few years, which ended up being between $150k-$180k during our mortgage pay down process:
+We did the the following things to increase our average household income over the past few years, which ended up being between $150k-$180k during our mortgage pay down process:

 Sell Stuff Around the House

 Clothes, electronics, unused gift cards, purses, bikes and even my prize moped was sold (it was time … I hadn’t driven it in a year).